jimasuen/lnbits-webhook-example/README.md

     // Webhook json content
     $json = file_get_contents('php://input');

-    // Decode the json content
+    // Decode the json content and store it in $object
     $object = json_decode($json);

     // Check if the json is valid